Jump to page content

 Overview

 J L Eve C1415 is transmission tower type used for the line constructed by the North of Scotland Hydro-Electric Board (NoSHEB) out to Dunoon.
 The line supplies the Dunoon Grid Substation outside Sandbank (near Dunoon), Argyll and Bute, Scotland (55.976° N 4.948° W).
-It crosses Loch Long, and presently terminates on a junction with a PL16 line at Garelochhead (56.090° N 4.816° W).
-The line uses a mixture of C1415 towers, Eve 0.175 and an unspecified Blaw Knox 0.175 type.
-Special towers are used for the Loch Long crossing and this might be what SSEN referred to as the Blaw Knox type.
+It crosses Loch Long, and presently terminates on a junction with dual PL16 lines at Garelochhead (56.090° N 4.816° W).
+The line uses a mixture of C1415 and C670 towers and an unspecified Blaw Knox 0.175 type (presently unidentified).
+Special towers are used for the Loch Long crossing.

 These are “light construction” towers, designed for lightweight 0.125″ SCA (125 mm² Tiger ACSR) conductors.
-The towers are unusually small, with 11-foot phase clearances and line towers only 22 metres tall.
+The towers are unusually small, with 11-foot phase separation and line towers only 22 metres tall.

 C1415 is a derivative of the earlier C772 type; C772 did not support an earthwire, while C1415 does.